everysportmediagroup/everysport-api-documentation/endpoints/GET_leagues_id_standings.md

 # Standings

->    GET leagues/:id/standings
+    GET leagues/:id/standings

 ## Description
-Returns a list of the current standing (aka The Table) for each team in the league.
+Returns a list of the current standings (i.e. the Table) for the league.

 ## Parameters
-* id (required) - The League ID from everysport.com
+* id (required) - The League ID
-* type - one of 'total' (default), 'home' and 'away'.
+* type - one of 'total' (default), 'home' and 'away'
+* callback - used for JSON-P callbacks, the argument should be the name of the callback function, such as 'esResults'

 ## Return format
 An object with the following keys and values:
-* credits
+* credits - a Credits object
-* standings - a list of Team objects
+* standings - a list of Team objects in full format
-* meta